-Refers to software purchased during the report year.
+Refers to software purchased in the year 2010.

 Property and Equipment (A II)

 Refers to a property owned by the Schmitz Foundation which is rented out in Mönchengladbach.
 The scheduled depreciation for the building is 2% p.a.
 Additionally there are rents from parcels of land owned by the Schmitz-Hille Foundation (Switzerland).
 Both these items of real estate are externally managed.